selforganising/foundersandcoders/_posts/2014-04-17-recursion.md

 So, a recursive function is always defined in terms of itself and some base case where the final value is returned.

-Let's do this in Python.
+We can do this in Python.

 #### Give the function a sensible name